computationalUncertaintyLab/vaccinceAndTherapeuticsCrowd/README.md

-# COVID-19 Vaccine and Therapeutics Expert Predictions.
+# COVID-19 Vaccine and Therapeutics Expert Predictions

 We aim to build an expert consensus prediction on developments related to SARS-CoV-2 vaccines and COVID-19 therapeutics.
 Each survey asks a small group of subject matter experts and trained forecasters to make predictions starting on the 15th and closing on the 25th of every month.